Sonja Bennett: Television work

 On the small screen, Bennett played recurring roles on the NBC series Battlestar Galactica, Warner Brothers' Traveler, New Line television series Blade as well as Eureka, Dead Zone and Cold Squad.
 She has played guest starring roles on the series Supernatural, Stargate Atlantis, Psych, Painkiller Jane, John Doe.
 Bennett also had a recurring role as the character Vivian Adams in Mistresses (2015), and starred in the Bravo!/CityTV series, Godiva's from 2005-2006.

 Film work

 Bennett starred in the 2002 film Punch, which her father, Guy Bennett, wrote and directed.
 The movie was her feature film debut and led to her being awarded Best Actress by the Vancouver Film Critics Circle.
-She has since starred in the films Donovan's Echo, Cole, Control Alt Delete, Young People Fucking, and Fido.
+She has since appeared in the films Donovan's Echo, Cole, Control Alt Delete, Young People Fucking, and Fido.
 She wrote the screenplay, her first, for the 2014 film Preggoland, in which she also starred.